-Carbon Emissions in Europe and America Drop Due to Covid-19 Lockdowns
+Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

-Home / Adaptation Strategy / Carbon Emissions in Europe and America Drop Due to Covid-19 Lockdowns
+Home / Adaptation Strategy / Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 covid-19 lowers carbon emission

-The comparison is being made between the average concentration of March 2019 and the concentration for March 14-25, 2020.
+The comparison is being made between the average concentration for March 2019 and the concentration for March 14-25, 2020.
 The 10-day average clears out some variabilities such as weather changes, wind direction and speed – that could contribute to the amounts of NO2 in the atmosphere.

 Combining the data from the 10-day average allows scientists to see the impacts on emissions due to changes in human activities.

-Prime Minister Andrej Babis of the Czech Republic has echoed this sentiment stating that the European Green deal, a European climate policy to reach zero-emissions by 2050, should be set aside for countries to focus on fighting the pandemic.
+Prime Minister Andrej Babis of the Czech Republic has echoed this sentiment, stating that the European Green Deal, a European climate policy to reach zero emissions by 2050, should be set aside for countries to focus on fighting the pandemic.

 Climate change and coronavirus are not separate issues but surprisingly connected.